brneto/bookshelf/README.md

 ![Create or Edit page screenshot][edit-page]

 ### Backend Design
-The section will describe in more depth the design, endpoint and documentation adopted on this part of the app.
+This section will describe in more depth the design, endpoint and documentation adopted on this part of the app.

 #### Entities Classes
 Here I created basically two Entities.
 One and the main one *Book Entity Class* and another *Seller Entity Class*.
 The relationship between then is represented by the image below: